-Some Windows 10 users are complaining about an issue they are facing when they are trying to copy/ move some files from external media devices (like USB device, external hard drive).
+Some Windows 11 and Windows 10 users are complaining about an issue they are facing when they are trying to copy/ move some files from external media devices (like USB device, external hard drive).
 According to these users, they are unable to do it as an error message is shown stating “The File or Directory is Corrupted Error Code- 0x80070570“.
 If you are in the same situation, follow the fixes of this article and the problem will be solved easily.

 1. Restart your computer.
 After rebooting, check if the error is fixed or not.